son-link/arkaway/README.md

 ## How to play:

-* Move: Left and right arrows keys
+### Main screen

+* Select mode: Up/Down arrow key or D-pad
-* Start game: Space
+* Start game: Space key or A button

+### In game
+* Move: Left/Right arrow key or D-pad
+* Start ball move: Space key or A button